0xbrock/IronMQUtil/README.md

 Iron.io Message Queue Utility
 ========================

-A utility to help clear out messages from a queue.
+A simple utility to help remove messages from an Iron.io message queue.
 I had an issue where a message would get stuck on the queue.
 So I whipped up this commandline utility to dequeue and delete enqueued items.

 ## Setup
 In the directory with the `app.js` file: